top of page

 Low impact development (LID)

-Sustainable strategy for water infiltration, reducing heat and strain on drainage networks
+Sustainable strategy for water infiltration, reducing heat and strain on drainage networks.

 Reclaimed golf course | Sam Gash